-Walmart's Prime Day sales are almost too good to be true | CNN Underscored
+Walmart is having a massive sale today: Here are 14 things to buy | CNN Underscored

 This isn’t the lowest price we’ve seen on AirPods Pro (that would be about $170), but this is a solid price for anyone still on the fence about splurging on one of our favorite pairs of true wireless earbuds.

-Time and Tru Women’s Knit Midi Dress with Belt ($11, originally $14.96; walmart.com)
+Time and Tru Women’s Knit Midi Dress With Belt ($11, originally $14.96; walmart.com)

-Super comfortable for errands, around the house, or picking up the kids from school, this cotton-polyester dress is a great everyday outfit when you just don’t have the brainpower to pull an outfit together.
+Super comfortable for errands, around the house or picking up the kids from school, this cotton-polyester dress is a great everyday outfit when you just don’t have the brainpower to pull an outfit together.
 Plus, it has pockets!

-Max Studio Women’s Sleeveless A Line Jersey Dress ($12, originally $98; walmart.com)
+Max Studio Women’s Sleeveless A-Line Jersey Dress ($12, originally $98; walmart.com)

-This is the kind of dress you’ll want to live in all summer: With a loose, breezy shape, this sleeveless dress will keep you feeling (and looking) cool on summer days—and pairs with everything from flipflops to sneakers for running around town.
+This is the kind of dress you’ll want to live in all summer: With a loose, breezy shape, this sleeveless dress will keep you feeling (and looking) cool on summer days — and pairs with everything from flip-flops to sneakers for running around town.

 KitchenAid Brushed Stainless Steel Cold Brew Coffee Maker ($99.99; walmart.com)